DutraLorena/LorenaD/README.md

-# LorenaD
-Lover of technology and innovation
+# Lover of technology and innovation

+# Languages

+# Technologies